nitikakalra/nitikakalra/README.md

 ### 👩‍💻 About Me

-* 🎓 Computer Science & Engineering graduate from **Lovely Professional University**
+* 🎓 Computer Science & Engineering graduate
-* 💻 Passionate about **Software Development, AI/ML, and Full-Stack Development**
+* 💻 Passionate about **Software Development and Full-Stack Development**
-* 🤖 Currently building and working with **AI-powered applications and recommendation systems**
+* 🤖 Exploring **Artificial Intelligence, Machine Learning, and Generative AI**
+* 🌐 Interested in building **modern and user-friendly web applications**
+* 🎨 Interested in **UI/UX design and creating intuitive user experiences**
-* 🧠 Interested in **Machine Learning, NLP, RAG, and intelligent systems**
+* 🧠 Currently strengthening my skills in **AI development, React.js, and full-stack technologies**
-* 🎨 I enjoy combining **UI/UX principles with modern web development**
-* 🚀 Experienced in building projects using **React, Node.js, Python, Java, and MongoDB**
+* 🚀 Open to opportunities in **Software Development, Full-Stack Development, and AI/ML**
-* 🔍 Currently exploring opportunities as a **Software Developer / Full-Stack Developer / AI Developer**

-### 🚀 Featured Project

-#### 🤖 PlaceMux — AI-Powered Recruitment & Recommendation Platform

-An enterprise-ready AI recruitment platform designed to match candidates with relevant job opportunities.

-**Highlights:**

-* AI-powered candidate-job matching
-* Hybrid recommendation and ranking system
-* Semantic search using **Sentence Transformers**
-* TF-IDF based text representation
-* Personalization and identity-aware recommendations
-* Enterprise multi-tenancy and RBAC
-* Public API and ATS integration support
-* Security hardening and penetration testing
-* DPDP / GDPR / SOC 2 compliance readiness
-* Cost optimization and MLOps capabilities
-* Monitoring, drift detection and model management

-**Tech Stack:** Python • Pandas • NumPy • Scikit-learn • XGBoost • Optuna • Sentence Transformers • TF-IDF • Joblib • REST APIs • Machine Learning

 ### 🛠️ Languages & Technologies